 In a Nutshell

-Key to the Workforce Management module is the Skills Management feature.
+Key to the Planning & Dispatching app is the Skills Management feature.
 Here, administrators can assign skills to personnel which will operate as a filter when associated with a service call, project, and/or activity.

 When a Service Call is created, planners can select a predefined skill from the Skills dropdown, in order to match available technicians to customer requirements.